atadas10/Learn-SQL/sql-best-practises.md

 END;
 ```

-## 9. Use Comments for Complex Logic
+## 9. Use comments for complex logic

 - **Best Practice**